Medicare Boot Camp®—Physician Services Version

 • Appropriate billing for critical care, concurrent care, care management, behavioral integration, and care plan oversight services

-• Determine the applicable postoperative period of a procedure
+• Determining the applicable postoperative period of a procedure

 • Appropriate billing for services furnished during the postoperative period that are not included in the surgical package, including the use of appropriate modifiers